 One More Thing

-Disclaimer: George Hess is also the author of the book Create Music with Notion: Notation Software for the Busy Musician (Quick Pro Guides) and is providing the Getting Started videos for MuseScore 2.0.
+Disclaimer: George Hess is also the author of the book Create Music with Notion: Notation Software for the Busy Musician (Quick Pro Guides) and the producer of the Getting Started videos for MuseScore 2.0.
 He has used and taught nearly every notation program since starting with Finale v.1 over 25 years ago.